AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## June 2020 {#june-2020}

+The Removing a quarantined address section has been updated.
+This includes clarification of the cases in which addresses are automatically removed from the quarantine list.
+[Read more](../../delivery/using/understanding-quarantine-management.md#removing-a-quarantined-address)

 Use cases have been added on how to [encrypt](../../workflow/using/how-to-use-workflow-data.md#use-case-gpg-encrypt) and [decrypt](../../workflow/using/importing-data.md#use-case-gpg-decrypt) data using Control Panel and Campaign workflows.

 Both ‘whitelist’ and ‘blacklist’ terms have been removed from Adobe Campaign documentation.
 Some occurrences of these terms may still exist in the product UI, option names and internal code, but will be replaced in upcoming Campaign releases with ‘blocklist’ and ‘allowlist.’